Department of Biochemistry and Molecular Biology

 Associate Professors: P. Cannon (Pediatrics); I.S.
 Haworth (Pharmacy); B. Frenkel (Orthopaedics); J. Hacia; I. Laird‑Offringa (Surgery); P. Laird (Surgery); R. Langen; R.D.
 Mosteller; M. Muschen (Pediatrics); S. Reddy; H. Sucov (Cell and Neurobiology)

-Assistant Professors of Research: R. Mehrian; C. Poizat; S. Swenson
+Assistant Professors of Research: R. Mehrian; C. Poizat; S. Swenson; D. Weisenberger; S. Zhong

 The USC Department of Biochemistry and Molecular Biology prides itself on maintaining a broad-based approach to various aspects of biochemical and molecular biological research.
-In 2006, the department received approximately $12 million in research funding for its primary faculty members.
+In 2009, the department received more than $10 million in research funding for its primary faculty members.

 The department also has major research programs in the molecular basis of control and regulation of gene expression, epigenetics, molecular mechanisms of signal processing and transduction, developmental and stem cell biology, detailed analysis of macromolecular structure and function, the biochemistry and molecular biology of the brain, and genetic medicine including gene therapy.